 Two computing labs are available for student use, one with 29 PCs and another with 12 Apple iMacs.
 All machines feature Adobe Photoshop, InDesign, Acrobat, Illustrator and AutoCAD software and are supported by the University Computing Services Department (CSD).

-In addition the PC lab also has Rhino for 3D modelling, Grasshopper for parametric modelling and Brazil for high quality rendering, together with Adobe Premiere, Revit, SketchUp, Corel Draw and the full Microsoft Office suite of applications installed.
-The Mac suite also Final Cut Pro and Cinema 4D.
+In addition the PC lab also has Rhino for 3D modelling, Grasshopper for parametric modelling and Brazil for high quality rendering, together with Adobe Premiere, Revit, SketchUp, and the full Microsoft Office suite of applications installed.
+The Mac suite also has Final Cut Pro and Cinema 4D installed.

 The school also has wireless networking throughout to allow students to work online and access school and university web-based resources including printing.

 The school has a number of members of staff who are practicing architectural photographers and offers tuition and technical support from the basic concepts of photography to advanced architectural, time lapse and video techniques.